Cleaning sponges are the staple things in our homes these days.

 The cellulose version is basically made from wood pulp that comes with small holes inside the sponge to absorb liquid and hold it inside for longer while keeping them pliable when cleaning.

-Level of abrasiveness, for one side, can also be chosen as per the requirement since they are available in different options to buy.
+The level of abrasiveness, for one side, can also be chosen as per the requirement since they are available in different options to buy.

 All these attributes make these sponges highly versatile, which means you can use them for a number of cleaning tasks in your day-to-day life.